4 Cybersecurity Budget Management Tips

 Save to Folio

 It’s never an ‘easy’ day for cybersecurity teams.
-On one hand, they’re facing the potential concerns related to an economic downturn, especially tech start-ups.
+On one hand, they’re facing the concerns related to a potential economic downturn.
+Tech start-ups are under considerable pressure, given higher interest rates and a shortage of venture and private equity funds.
 And on the other hand, organizations of every size are experiencing a significant cybersecurity skills gap paired with budget cuts despite the fact that there’s more malicious cyber activity than ever, including state-sponsored attacks on US businesses.

-For security teams facing cuts during a recession, there are opportunities for security leaders to realign security spending without sacrificing efficiency.
+For security teams facing any cuts or having to rationalize their budgets, there are opportunities for security leaders to realign security spending without sacrificing efficiency.

 In this post, we’ll discuss how CISOs and security ops leaders can better manage their cybersecurity budget and security risk while running more productive teams by using cutting-edge connected technology, strategic budget allocations, and more effective internal security training.